Exercise 39: Dictionaries, Oh Lovely Dictionaries

 - Read about Python's assert feature and then take the hashmap code and add assertions for each of the tests I've done instead of print.
-For example, you can assert that the first get operation returns "Flamenco Sketches" instead of just printing that out.
+For example, you can assert that the first get operation returns "New York" instead of just printing that out.

 - Did you notice that the list function listed the items I added in a different order than they were added?
 This is an example of how dictionaries don't maintain order, and if you analyze the code you'll understand why.

 - Create a dump function that is like list but which dumps the full contents of every bucket so you can debug it.